Yesagyo Township

-Yesagyo Township (Yaesagyo Township) is a township of Pakokku District in the Magway Region of central Burma (Myanmar).
+Yesagyo Township (Yaesagyo Township) is a township of Pakokku District in the Magway Region of central Myanmar.
 The principal town and administrative seat is Yesagyo.

 The township is served by the Chaung-U to Pakokku railway.

 Borders

 Yesagyo is the easternmost township of Magway Region.
 The Chindwin River and then the Irradwaddy form the eastern boundary of the township except for a small area on the eastern side of the Chindwin directly across from the town of Yesagyo, which area was formerly an island in the Chindwin.
 Yesagyo Township is bounded by the following townships: